lilblupig/curls/README.md

 * CSS3 is used to provide most of the styling for the website.
   * About: [CSS3 Wiki](https://en.wikipedia.org/wiki/CSS)
   * Creator: [W3 Consortium](https://www.w3.org/)
-* JavaScript elements are used via Boostrap and directly for modal validation.
+* JavaScript elements are used via Bootstrap and directly for modal validation.
   * About: [JavaScript Home](https://www.javascript.com/)

 ### **Libraries and Frameworks**